Buying this product gives you access to the 10+ hours of course recordings, the pdf file, and the pgn file Nikos created for this course.

 From this perspective, the move 1.c4 can give us exactly that.

-The English Opening (1.c4) is an important part of the arsenal of many ambitious chess players.
+The English Opening (1.c4) (buy the book from Quality Chess separately here) is an important part of the arsenal of many ambitious chess players.

 Nikos has been analyzing 1.c4 repertoires for strong GMs since 2014.